nobitex/burnth/README.md

 It uses zkSNARKs under the hood to validate the proof-of-burns.
 The zero-knowledge protocol argues that there is an account within the state-root of a `blockRoot` (Which is a public `bytes32` value, that can be accessed in smart-contracts by: `block.blockRoot` or `blockroot(idx)`, and can be fed as a public input to zero-knowledge proof circuits), with an unspendable address (I.e burn-address).
 The circuit checks the unspendability by checking if the address is in fact equal with the output of a hash-function (In case we use MiMC7, which is a ZK friendly hash function).

-WormCash on the other hand, is a seperate crypto-token which can be minted by spending Burnth, but unlike Burnth, its emission is limited.
+WormCash on the other hand, is a separate crypto-token which can be minted by spending Burnth, but unlike Burnth, its emission is limited.
 This is done in order to make it economically viable to use it as an independent and valuable cryptoasset.
 A limited number of WormCashs can be generated per ethereum block, and the generated tokens are distributed based on amount of Burnth tokens consumed per user on that block.

 People can burn ETH, convert it into WormCash, and swap it back with ETH on a decentralized exchange.
 This makes the philosophy behind EIP-7503 viable, without needing any change to the core Ethereum protocol!